a very nice remembrance here.

-In a category with John Bonham and Keith Moon, he was one of most famous drummery-drummers to come out of rock in the 60s, but his star has faded in comparison.
-Moon had more likable energy, both musically and personally, and Bonham— where do we start?— was the future of rock drumming.
-You could argue that Baker has more ability: he has played a wider variety of music than Bonham or Moon, and is an actual jazz musician.
-He's just not a very good one.
-I think that whatever narcissistic personality disorder helped him attract a lot of attention to himself and advance his career is also messing with his musicianship.
+Along with John Bonham and Keith Moon, Baker was one of the famous “drummery” drummers to come out of rock in the 60s, although his influence has faded by comparison.
+Moon was rough as a player, but had more likable energy, and Bonham— where do we start?— John Bonham was the future of rock drumming.
+You could argue that Baker had broader ability; he played a wider variety of music than Bonham or Moon, and he was an actual jazz musician— he just wasn't a very good one.

-I did once own an album he made in the 90s, which had Bill Frisell and Charlie Haden playing covers of some great tunes from earlier in their careers— things I was playing myself, or wanted to play— it's basically the same type of fanboy record I would have made at the time if somebody gave me $50,000 to make the record of my dreams.
+I once owned an album Baker made in the 90s, which had Bill Frisell and Charlie Haden playing covers of some great tunes from earlier in their careers— it's basically the same fanboy album I would have made at the time if somebody gave me $50,000 to make the record of my dreams.
 I can't fault his taste in listening.

-All the ingredients are there for a rocking, Paul Motian-like concept, but it is just not happening.
-I'm not going to expend a lot of effort analyzing it, the frequent, Bam-Bam style, mono-dynamic, mono-rhythmic tom tom tom fills are a large clue— a gross indication that we're missing something fundamental.
+Listening to his playing there, all the ingredients are there for a rocking, Paul Motian-like concept, but it is just not happening.
+I'm not going to expend a lot of effort analyzing it, but the frequent, Bam-Bam style, mono-dynamic, mono-rhythmic tom tom tom fills are a large clue— a gross indication that we're missing something fundamental.
+I think whatever narcissistic personality disorder helped him attract a lot of attention and advance his career when he was young also messed with his musicianship.

 Here's the movie.
 There's a considerable amount hagiographic Hollywood nonsense about his incredible unprecedented genius as a drummer, which is obviously not the case.
 And irritatingly, in the world of this movie, black artists exist primarily to prove Ginger Baker's greatness.
 It's a pretty grotesque distortion of history in that respect.